-In the June Ladies' Home Journal Edward W. Bok writes on the "Bugaboo of the Mad Dog," quoting a number of authorities to show that there is no such disease as "hydrophobia," and inquiring if "it is not time, therefore, in view of these indisputable facts, that we should give ourselves a little more freedom from this bugaboo of the mad dog?
-What the newspapers so essentially report as cases of hydrophobia are, in reality, nothing more nor less than instances of people who have been bitten by dogs and frightened into hysterical conditions, in which they involuntarily reproduce all the supposed symptoms of hydrophobia.
+In the June Ladies' Home Journal Edward W. Bok writes on the "Bugaboo of the Mad Dog," quoting a numher of authorities to show that there is no such disease as "hydrophobia," and inquiring if "it is not time, therefore, in view of these indisputable facts, that we should give ourselves a little more freedom from this bugaboo of the mad dog?
+What the newspadrophobia are, in reality, nothing more nor less than instances of peoin which they involuntarily reproduce all the supposed symptoms of hydrophobia.
 It is a pity that our newspaper editors cannot have a more careful regard for the feelings of women during the summer months and agree to suppress the reports of cases supposed to be hydrophobia.
 They make the public mind nervous, and do more to spread the silly notion of a belief in hydrophobia than anything else.

-"Women have had their feelings played upon enough by this foolish notion of hydrophobia, and enough unnecessary suffering has been inflicted upon the dog, who is often killed for nothing but a popular fallacy.
+"Women have had their feelings played upon enough by this foolish notion of hydrophobia, and enough unnecessary subering has been inflict-Prussian conflict gave a great stimulus ed upon the dog, who is often killed for nothing but a popular Tallacy.

-"It is high time that common sense should rule; that we should believe the fact that there is no such thing as hydrophobia, and rid ourselves of this senseless and ridiculous bugaboo of the mad dog?"
+"It is high time that common sense should rule; that we should believe the fact that there is no such thing as hydrophobia, and rid ourselves of this senseless and ridiculous bugaboo of the mad dog?'

-Pinances in the Home.
+Finances in the Home.